IsaacHaRR/Agenda-Inteligente/README.md

 # Inteligent- Schedule
+- We were thinking of a program that could help people with big problems with Databases of entries, who want to find someone, or sort the data, or can delete.

 # Description
   - It is a program that you can create schedule that allows you to insert, edit, delete and search for registered records.